szv/CollaborativeNoteEditor/README.md

 ## Frontend
 For the frontend we developed a _Single Page Application_ (SPA) with Angular 14.

-To fulfill the collaboration feature we used Y.JS in combination with the WebRTC connection provider.
-We decided using this connection provider, because it is simple to use and minimizes the workload for the backend.
+To fulfill the collaboration feature we used Y.JS in combination with the Websocket connection provider.

 ![Frontend Demo](./docs/images/frontend-demo.png)